 Hi there!
 This is my first post ever at The Craine’s Nest and I’m so happy that you’re here.
 Welcome and thank you for stopping by.
-I’m excited to finally be starting this blog!
-I’ve been wanting to start it for years, but I kept putting it off.
-I’m sort of a perfectionist, so starting and finishing things is challenging for me.
-I always think the things I make, aren’t quite “perfect enough” to put out there for all to see, and the result of this problem, is that now, I have more creations and supplies than I know what to do with!
-I could start my own little retail shop!
-Being a perfectionist can really slow you down, but I’m happy to say, there’s no time like the present!
-I’m here now, and thrilled to share all that I’ve loved and learned along the way!
-So… let’s go!!!!
+I’m excited to finally be starting my blog!
+I’ve been wanting to do this for years, but I kept putting it off.
+Yeah… I’m a perfectionist.
+Starting and finishing things is challenging for me.
+I always think they aren’t quite right or not exactly “perfect” enough.
+There are LOADS of problems that arise from this way of thinking, the most important being that you never accomplish anything!
+It’s all rooted in fear obviously, and I won’t go down that rabbit hole with you today, but suffice it to say, I’ve decided to get over it and get a move on with this thing.
+I have a lot to learn, but I also have have a lot to share.
+In fact, I have more projects, creations, and supplies than I know what to do with!
+I could start my own little retail and supplies shop.
+Yes.
+Being a perfectionist has slowed me down, but I’m here to get things going.
+There is NO time like the present, especially when mid-life is creeping up behind you real quick.
+So… I’m here now and I’m really excited to share all that I’ve loved and learned along the way!
+Let’s go!!!!

 This is a Mid-Century inspired DIY/Reno that I made with a Target bought sunburst mirror.
 The artist/art house that inspired this piece, is called Curtis Jere.
 If you are a Mid Century buff, you may know this label.
 A couple of brothers-in-law started this company and made many a sunburst, seagull, and geometric sculpture in the 60’s and 70’s.
 I happened upon one of their gorgeous seagull sunburst mirrors while

 watching stumbling upon The Real Housewives of New York City.
-I, of course, don’t generally watch such nonsense, but I was nursing my baby, channel surfing, and then suddenly, there it was!
+I, of course, don’t watch that nonsense, but I was nursing my baby, channel surfing, and there it was.
 Ok.
 Sometimes when I want to feel like a super awesome, down-to-earth person I tune in.
 Ok, alright… I do watch it.
 But only very sporadically and really only for Carole Radziwill, who was married to a Kennedy, and really and truly has a beautiful and awesome sense of style!

 She renovated her apartment and hung a giant seagull sunburst mirror on the wall under her staircase.
 I fell in love with it and started researching what it was, who created it, where I might find it, etc. After a long and exhaustive search, I came to the conclusion that it was probably a Curtis Jere Sunburst sculpture.